Dan "Two Dogs" Hampton: Writing career

 Hampton began his writing career with Viper Pilot: A Memoir of Air Combat.
 Published in 2012, this New York Times bestseller offers an account of his personal life, and most importantly, modern air combat as seen through the F-16CJ during close air support and Wild Weasel missions.

 Hampton's novel The Mercenary is a fictional book following a former military officer haunted by a personal tragedy in his past.

 In his 2014 bestselling book Lords of the Sky: Fighter Pilots and Air Combat, from the Red Baron to the F-16, he writes a comprehensive history of military combat aviation from World War I to the present day.

 Another national bestseller, The Hunter Killers, was released in 2015.
 Based on interviews with Wild Weasel veterans and previously unseen personal papers and declassified documents, as well as Hampton's experiences as an F-16 Wild Weasel pilot, it recounts the experiences of the first Wild Weasel pilots in the Vietnam War.

 The Flight, a bestselling cockpit view of Charles Lindbergh's extraordinary 1927 New York to Paris record shattering epic journey, released in May, 2017 through William Morrow/HarperCollins.
 It was followed by "Chasing The Demon", another bestseller.

 Operation Vengeance, his next book, was released in June 2020 through HarperCollins.
 The book addressed the events behind Operation Vengeance the American military operation to kill Admiral Isoroku Yamamoto of the Imperial Japanese Navy on April 18, 1943, and the actual intercept by Lockheed P-38 Lightning aircraft.

 Hampton's books have been translated into a dozen languages and reviews have been published in Time, The Wall Street Journal, The New York Times, New York Post, USA Today, Parade, and Newsday.
 He has also been featured on The History Channel documentary "Finding Amelia". and the Travel Channel's "The Alaska Triangle", as well as the BBC, C-SPAN, and Breitling's "Anthem".

-Colonel Hampton is a frequent guest discussing foreign affairs and geopolitics on CNN, Fox News, MSNBC, the BBC, Newsmax, Sirius XM, IHeart Radio, and NPR.
+Colonel Hampton is a frequent guest discussing foreign affairs and geopolitics on CNN, Fox News, MSNBC, the BBC, Newsmax, SiriusXM, IHeart Radio, and NPR.
 He has been a guest analyst for Bill O'Reilly, Sean Hannity, Tucker Carlson, The Cycle, and Anderson Cooper360.